nekomaruh/wiremock_stateful_behavior_kotlin_jetpack_compose/README.md

 # 👨‍💻 To run this project you should follow the next steps

-Step 1: Pre - Requirements (Not Needed)
+Step 1: Requirements (Not needed for this example)
 ------------------------------

 1. Make sure you have linked Wiremock as a dependency: https://wiremock.org/#open-source-get-started